-The Distributed Little Red Hen Lab is a distributed laboratory and consortium for research on multimodal communication.
-It is directed jointly by Francis Steen and Mark Turner.
+Red Hen is directed jointly by Francis Steen and Mark Turner.
 See Red Hen's twitter feed.
 See Crowing Rooster's News & Announcements.
-We have just been approved for GSoC 2015; see our Ideas Page.
+We have a Google Summer of Code Award for 2015, and our Google/Red Hen Summer of Code for 2015 employs 8 students developing open-source code for audio detection; see our Ideas Page and the preliminary report.

-The Distributed Little Red Hen Lab, also known as "Red Hen Lab" or "Red Hen," utilizes sophisticated videoconferencing to connect researchers at many nodes internationally for collaboration.
-We are grateful to Information Technology Services at Case Western Reserve University for providing the infrastructure for this online collaboration.
+The Distributed Little Red Hen Lab, also known as "Red Hen Lab" or "Red Hen," utilizes high-performance computing clusters and sophisticated videoconferencing capacities provided by Case Western Reserve University.
+We are grateful to Information Technology Services at Case Western Reserve University for providing these resources.
 Principal nodes of the research network include

 Red Hen conducts transdisciplinary research in multimodal communications, linguistics, computational linguistics, cognitive science, neuroscience, education, statistics, media effects studies, political communication, and library science.